brikis98/yevgeniy-brikman-homepage/_posts/2013-03-14-what-my-grandfather-taught-me-about.md

 {% include figure.html path="blog/grandfather/my-hair.jpg" alt="I have his hair" %}

-So, that’s the secret.
-Happiness is not something you *have*, it’s something you *do*.
-No matter what is happening in your life, actively focus on what you love and you’ll be happy.
+So, that's the secret.
+Happiness is not something you *have*, it's something you *do*.
+No matter what is happening in your life, actively focus on what you love and you'll be happy.
 I think on a day like today, this is more important than ever.

 So, as you remember my grandpa, do what he would have: